Get

 Signs of depression in cats can include the following:

 These signs can also indicate that your cat has a medical problem.
-To be safe, you should make an appointment with your vet to rule out medical causes for these behavior changes first.
+To be safe, you should make an appointment with a vet to rule out medical causes for these behavior changes first.
 Older cats can suffer from arthritis that is aggravated by cold weather, for example, which could cause your cat to act depressed in the winter.

-Once your vet determines your cat’s physical health is fine, they can help you deal with the behavioral issues.
+Once the vet determines your cat’s physical health is fine, they can help you deal with the behavioral issues.
 A depressed cat may need medication, increased attention and enrichment, and other lifestyle changes to treat their condition.

 Conclusion